crystalidea/macs-fan-control/README.md

-This repository contains .xml files of [Macs Fan Control](https://www.crystalidea.com/macs-fan-control) translations.
+Though [Macs Fan Control](https://www.crystalidea.com/macs-fan-control) is not open-source, we use this GitHub repository to track bugs, feature requests and get support on your problems.
+[See issues](https://github.com/crystalidea/macs-fan-control/issues)

+The repository also contains Macs Fan Control translations as .xml files.
 If you feel confortable with git, you can simply create a pull request to update your translation.

-[Issues](https://github.com/crystalidea/macs-fan-control/issues) is the way to track bugs, feature requests and get support on your problems.